Traveling By Plane With Your Cat? Here's What you Need To Know and Bring

 2. Don't forget to bring a harness

 If your cat is used to walking outside with a harness, it might be an idea to bring it with you so you can go for a short walk in the terminal building before your flight or during a layover.
-As I mentioned, my flight was fairly short, so I didn’t see the need to take him out of the carrier, but I definitely made good use of it at our destination.
+As I mentioned, my flight was pretty short, so I didn’t see the need to take him out of the carrier, but I made good use of it at our destination.

 3. Have water and a snack on hand